alexanderwatanabe/unsigned_algorithms/README.md

 2. Type the properties you see on your unsig's page, into the notebook unsig_gen.ipynb - if you don't want to make a mistake, copy the portion between the square brackets ( "[" and "]" ) for each property, into the notebook.

+3. Run all the cells in the notebook (press "SHIFT + ENTER" to run each cell, or select "Run" from the menu at the top and then "Run All Cells"

 ## Medium

 ### Getting metadata: